Optimal consumption and savings with stochastic income and recursive utility

 Adobe Acrobat PDF

 Wang, Chong, Neng Wang, and Jinqiang Yang.
-"Optimal consumption and savings with stochastic income."
-Columbia Business School, 2013.
+"Optimal consumption and savings with stochastic income and recursive utility."
+Columbia Business School, January 2015.